risk-first/website/menagerie/Coordination-Risk.md

 It should be pretty clear that we are applying the [Scale Invariance](Risk-Theory#invariances-2-scale-invariance) rule to [Coordination Risk](Coordination-Risk):  all of the problems we've described as affecting teams, also affect software, although the scale and terrain are different.
 Software processes have limited _agency_ - in most cases they follow fixed rules set down by the programmers, rather than self-organising like people can (so far).

-As before, in order to face [Coordination Risk](Coordination-Risk) in software, we need multiple Agents all working together, so [Coordination Risks](Coordination-Risk) (such as race conditions or deadlock) only really occurs where _more than one thing is happening at a time_.
+As before, in order to face [Coordination Risk](Coordination-Risk) in software, we need multiple agents all working together.
+[Coordination Risks](Coordination-Risk) (such as race conditions or deadlock) only really occurs where _more than one thing is happening at a time_.
 This means we are considering _at least_ multi-threaded software and anything above that (multiple CPUs, servers, data-centres and so on).

 ### CAP Theorem